DickyKitchenJr/CodeCademy-Projects/README.md

 # CodeCademy-Projects
- off-site projects from CodeCademy courses
+ A repository for completing off-site projects from various CodeCademy courses.
+ *All projects completed in this repository are from www.codecademy.com and are done to meet the requirements assigned by each project.